arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Theeffectsofinstructionalevents/Theeffectsofcontingencyvariables/Schedulesofreinforcementandpunishment/Effectofconcurrentschedulesofpunishmentforappropriateandinappropriatebehaviour/index.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Effect of concurrent schedules of punishment for appropriate and inappropriate behaviour "
+title: 'Effect of concurrent schedules of punishment for appropriate and inappropriate behaviour '
-nav_order: Effectofconcurrentschedulesofpunishmentforappropriateandinappropriatebehaviour
-has_children: false
 ---
 # Effect of concurrent schedules of punishment for appropriate and inappropriate behaviour